 Work began on a replacement for Old Kime Hut, on a site just to the south.
-In 2014 Kime III was completed and signed off, after problems with leaky windows.
+In 2014 Kime III was completed and signed off, after the hut failed a council "code compliance" because the window flashings did not follow the specifications.
 Having no stove, it is still somewhat cold and damp.
-Nevertheless it's layout, window configuration, and greater size make it a great improvement over Old Kime Hut.
+Nevertheless it's layout, window configuration, insulation, and greater size make it a great improvement over Old Kime Hut.

 Field Hut, (20 bunks), was built 1924 by woodsman Joe Gibbs for the Tararua Tramping Club.
 It is a club owned public hut in the Tararua Forest Park, located near the bush edge, on the Southern Crossing track, above Otaki Forks.

 Field Hut has a historic designation, and has the distinction of being the oldest tramping hut in the Tararua Forest Park.
 There is a display of historic photos of the hut in the hut.

 In 2004 the Field Hut 80th was celebrated.

 Waerenga Hut, is the club's hut on the eastern side of the Orongorongo River in the Rimutaka Forest Park.
 The club has had a hut near this site since 1931.
 The current hut was built in 1961 and moved to its current site in 2009, after it was undermined in the massive floods of 31 March 2005.

 The hut is well placed for the many walks and tramps available in the Rimutaka Forest Park, including the climb of Mt Matthews, and trips to other peaks, the South Coast, Wainuiomata, and the Wairarapa.
 Or just as a place to relax away from it all.
 There are 13 single mattresses in the hut.